-Through March 16: The internationally renowned Casals Festival continues into March, and this year features Eric Green, Andrew Funk and pianist Jeewon Park, to name just a few world-class performers.
+- Through March 15: The internationally renowned Casals Festival continues into March, and you can still buy tickets to see outstanding artists like pianist André Watts, cellist Amit Peled and pianist Noreen Polera, among others.
 Events will be held at the Luis A. Ferré Performing Arts Center in San Juan.

 March 1: Rums of Puerto Rico hosts the 5th annual A Taste of Rum along Old San Juan's Paseo de La Princesa.
 Spend the day strolling along this pedestrian-only promenade beneath the walls of the old city and sampling the island's favorite liquor, along with local food and live music.

 - March 6-9: Golf's rising stars take on the seasoned pros at the Puerto Rico Open, which takes place at the Trump International Golf Club; it's been voted the most fan-friendly event in the PGA Tour, so you can expect a great turnout.

 March 8: Jerry Seinfeld, the man who made something about nothing into something spectacular, brings his stand-up act to the Coliseo de Puerto Rico.

 March 8-9: The 25th edition of the Corona Extra Pro Surf Circuit kicks off with a 2-day contest at Domes Beach in Rincón.
 A $12,000 purse is up for grabs for the women's competition, and a $25,000 purse will be handed out to the men.

 March 14: Rock band Paramore perform with Tegan and Sara for one night at the Coliseo de Puerto Rico.